Call Us

 • Increased ability to ‘mask’ their symptoms – some people become good at concealing their autism traits in certain contexts, which can make diagnosis more challenging

-While some autistic people can thrive independently, others may need ongoing support to help them to navigate daily life.
+While some autistic people can thrive independently, others may need ongoing support to help them navigate neurodevelopmental needs and daily life.

 Can adults show new symptoms of autism?